wYaobiz/FHWA-Blockchain-Deployment-documentation/README.md

 ## Prerequisites
-OS: Ubuntu 16.04 LTS, also know as Ubuntu Xential.
+ - OS: Ubuntu 16.04 LTS, also know as Ubuntu Xential.
-Git
+ - Git: Any version later than 2.7.

 ## Presetup
 Please clone our project by using the following command: